UBC-MDS/credit_default_prediction_group_20/README.md

 ### Report

 We present the analysis report using tools such as `R markdown` and `Github Pages`.
 We also include tables and figures to showcase the performance of various models.
+The final report can be found [here](https://github.com/UBC-MDS/credit_default_prediction_group_20/blob/main/doc/credit_default_analysis_report.md)

 ## Usage